wazo-platform/wazo-doc/source/developers/cti_server/cti_protocol.rst

 Configuration Messages
 ----------------------

-The followin messages are used to retrieve XiVO configuration.
+The following messages are used to retrieve XiVO configuration.

 Common fields
 ^^^^^^^^^^^^^